Briddhi Lakshmi: Background

 Ranajit Malla who ascended the throne after his father's death in May 1722 had many concubines and one particular concubine, Jaya Lakshmi became the favourite of the king.
 From Jaya Lakshmi, Ranajit Malla had a son, named Ajitasimha Malla, whose birth date is not known yet, but he must have been the king's eldest male child as he is addressed as the crown prince in a document from 1728.
+Additionally, Jaya Lakshmi was addressed as the rājapatni ("royal consort") in an epigraphy from 1733.
 Throughout this time, Briddhi Lakshmi appears to have been childless.

+However, on 20 July 1738, Briddhi Lakshmi gave birth to a son in Thimi.
+Briddhi Lakshmi, being the king's only legitimate wife was favoured by the public and naturally Ranajit Malla was pressured by the public to change the crown prince to Briddhi Lakshmi's son.
+There is a copper plate at the Brahmani temple of Bhaktapur dating to NS 859 kartika krishna 1 (November 1739 CE) that mentions a donation of six Dapha to the panchayat of the city from Ranajita Malla, Briddhi Lakshmi and the Sahebaju.
+(Note: Sahebju, derived from the Arabic word for "master", is the title given to the heir apparent during the Malla Dynasty.)